gottacatchenall/dissertation_prospectus/tex/prospectus.md

 The theoretical construction of space used by @macarthur_and_wilson---a set of internally homogeneous 'islands', each variable in size and surrounded by inhospitable water/matrix, each either occupied or unoccupied by a particular species---has had deep impacts on many modern methods used to infer ecological patterns across space.
 Metapopulation theory, coined by @levins_metapop, describes a system of discrete 'patches', all either occupied/unoccupied.
 Modern occupancy models are rooted in this view of space: discrete observations at spatial coordinates, with environmental covariates.

 However, a tension counter to discrete space runs throughout spatial ecology.
 The availability of remote-sensing technology has enabled the availability of 'continuous' ecological data in the form of rasters.
 As satellites designed for Earth Science orbit the Earth, they reflect electromagnetic signals at the surface of our planet, and record the spectral signature they receive reflected back at them.
-The reflective signature of Earth's surface can be used to estimate various properties about its surface.
-The properties used by both different satellites and different models varies widely in what they try to predict, from the level of coarse land cover categories to the presence of particular species.
+The reflective signature of Earth's terrain can be used to estimate various properties about its surface.
+The properties used by both different satellites and different models vary widely in what they try to predict---from the level of coarse land-cover categorizations to the presence of particular species.

 - internally homogeneous islands, each a variable distance from the mainland with a fixed 'area'^[area here corresponds to resource availability, and has to spatial significance in the model] and distance from the mainland^[a never-ending source of all species in the metaweb]
   - every species has the same probability of colonization/extinction